wiggleport/wiggle-docs/model.rst

 .. highlight:: yaml

 In modeling hardware, it's often helpful to use hexadecimal_ numbers.
-JSON does not support hexadecimal numbers, but both YAML_ and Wiggleport's :ref:`expressions` support hex numbers like ``0x2AF0`` and ``0x100000000``.
+JSON does not support hexadecimal numbers, but both YAML_ and Wiggleport's :ref:`linkages` support hex numbers like ``0x2AF0`` and ``0x100000000``.

 .. _strings: